Everything You Need to Know about CBDA

-All cannabinoids in cannabis and hemp come from cannabigerolic acid (CBGa), known as the mother of all cannabinoids.
+All cannabinoids in cannabis and hemp come from cannabigerolic acid (CBGa), the mother of all cannabinoids.

 Plant enzymes then convert the CBGa into a combination of the three major cannabinoid precursor compounds: tetrahydrocannabinolic acid (THCA), cannabichromenic acid (CBCA), and cannabidiolic acid (CBDA).
 The combination will depend on the unique cannabis strain they are derived from.

-CBDA can, therefore, be thought of as raw CBD.
-CBDA is most often found in the live or raw hemp plants that are bred for high CBD levels.
+Cannabidiolic acid can, therefore, be thought of as raw CBD.
+CBDA is most often found in the live or raw hemp plants bred for high CBD levels.

-Most often, CBDA is consumed as CBD, but it can also be beneficial in its raw form.
+Cannabidiolic acid is often consumed as CBD, but it can also be beneficial in its raw form.
 CBDA oil can be consumed or absorbed via tinctures, raw cannabis juice, topical creams, and raw CBDA oil.

 To date, CBDA has attracted much less public attention and is seen less on the market.
-However, the raw juicing cannabis trend is bringing CBDA into the spotlight, and people are wondering about the differences between CBD and CBDA as well as if CBDA is potentially better than CBD.
+However, the raw juicing cannabis trend is bringing CBDA into the spotlight.
+People are wondering about the differences between CBD and CBDA and if CBDA is better than CBD.

 The Differences Between CBDA & CBD

 As we mentioned, the main difference is that CBDA is a precursor to CBD.
-You create CBD by heating up CBDA, or raw CBD.
+You create CBD by heating CBDA or raw CBD.

 While research in CBDA is in much earlier stages than even CBD, we know that they share some similarities.

-Second, CBD and CBDA are both thought to cause their signature effects by activating our 5-HT1A serotonin receptors.
-You’ve likely heard of serotonin, as it is a vital neurotransmitter in our brains that is intimately involved in regulating our mood, sleep, anxiety, and even nausea.
+CBD and CBDA are thought to cause their signature effects by activating our 5-HT1A serotonin receptors.
+You’ve likely heard of serotonin, as it is a vital neurotransmitter in our brains that is closely involved in regulating our mood, sleep, anxiety, and even nausea.

-CBD is noted for its ability to help with things like anxiety, depression, inflammation, and even a rare form of childhood epilepsy.
-The reason you see CBD in such a wide variety of health supplements is because of its versatility, but also because it has been studied much more than CBDA.
+CBD is noted to help with things like anxiety, depression, inflammation, and even a rare form of childhood epilepsy.
+You see CBD in such a wide variety of health supplements because of its versatility and because it has been studied much more than CBDA.

-Meanwhile, CBDA is in very early stages of research, but shows just as much, if not more promise than CBD.
+Meanwhile, CBDA is in the very early stages of research but shows just as much, if not more, promise than CBD.
 For example, one study found that CBDA produces antidepressant effects on rats at doses 10 to 100 times lower than CBD.

-The reason that cannabinoids like THC and CBD have been studied so much more than CBDA is that CBDA and other acidic forms of cannabinoids are not considered to be pharmacologically active.
+The reason that cannabinoids like THC and CBD have been studied so much more than CBDA is because CBDA and other acidic forms of cannabinoids are not considered to be pharmacologically active.
 This means that they don’t affect the ECS in the same way that their decarboxylated forms do.
-Therefore, most research has focused on CBD, instead of CBDA.
+Therefore, most research has focused on CBD instead of CBDA.

 But recent research shows that raw CBDA oil has its own unique potential.
-One study showed that CBDA can act as an effective anti-inflammatory agent.
+One study showed that CBDA could act as an effective anti-inflammatory agent.

-In this study, CBDA was found to even be more proficient than THC at blocking COX-2, which is an enzyme that is produced when inflammation is present.
+In this study, CBDA was found to be more proficient than THC at blocking COX-2, an enzyme produced when inflammation is present.
 The same study found that the acidic component of CBDA plays a vital role in its ability to inhibit COX-2.

 Another study found that CBDA was a thousand times more powerful than CBD for anti-nausea and anti-anxiety effects.
-In this study on animal models, CBDA was shown to display “significantly greater potency at inhibiting vomiting in shrews and nausea in rats” when compared to CBD.
+In this study on animal models, CBDA displayed “significantly greater potency at inhibiting vomiting in shrews and nausea in rats” when compared to CBD.

 Additionally, CBDA appears to share most of the benefits CBD users seek, such as anti-anxiety properties and more.